 The Commission’s legislative proposals for the CAP after 2013 published in October 2011 include no proposal to continue the sugar production quota regime.
 An intense struggle is underway between EU sugar producers who want an extension to the quota regime and sugar users who support the Commission’s proposal.
 We review the political debate in this post.

 Opponents of sugar quota elimination

 The European Committee of Sugar Manufacturers (CEFS) (here and updated here) accepts that quotas will end in the long term, but supports the continuation of the quota system until 2020 rather than 2015.
 It argues that the EU sugar industry has actively engaged and invested to further improve its competitiveness and efficiency since the 2006 reform of the sugar CMO.… Read the rest

 This post reviews the state of play regarding the MFF (multi-annual financial framework) negotiations in relation to the CAP budget and review of the CAP regulations post-2013.

 The MFF negotiations take place in the General Affairs Council (GAC) attended by member states’ European Ministers or Secretaries of State on the basis of a ‘negotiating box’ paper drawn up by the Danish Presidency.
 This paper outlines the main elements and options for the MFF negotiations.
 It is updated as the negotiations move forward, and forms the basis for an agreement of the European Council.
-Once an agreement is reached, its content feeds into the legislative work on the different acts.
+Once an agreement is reached, its content feeds into the legislative work on the different acts.… Read the rest

 In one month’s time the Rio+20 international conference on sustainable development will take place with a focus on the ‘green economy’ and environmental governance.
 Green growth is the pursuit of economic growth and development, while preventing environmental degradation, biodiversity loss and unsustainable natural resource use.